wintercms/docs/cms-components.md

     ==
     ...

 This initializes the component with the properties that are defined in the component section.
 Many components have properties, but it is not a requirement.
 Some properties are required, and some properties have default values.
-If you are not sure what properties are supported by a component, refer to the documentation provided by the developer, or use the Inspector in the Winter back-end.
+If you are not sure what properties are supported by a component, refer to the documentation provided by the developer, or use the Inspector in the Winter backend.
 The Inspector opens when you click a component in the page or layout component panel.

 When you refer a component, it automatically creates a page variable that matches the component name (`demoTodo` in the previous example).
 Components that provide HTML markup can be rendered on a page with the `{% component %}` tag, like this: